umarhassan-mitodl/9.00sc-fall-2011/content/pages/attention/_index.md

 Textbook supplement
 {{< tdclose >}}
 {{< tdopen >}}
 Study materials for Ch.
 4, "Sensation and Perception: How the World Enters the Mind."
-In [Kosslyn & Rosenberg, _Psychology in Context_, 3/e](http://www.pearsonhighered.com/educator/product/Fundamentals-of-Psychology-in-Context/9780205507573.page) (Pearson, 2007)
+In {{% resource_link "6eb9ea0a-97a2-4e4b-b644-c6c5373611e7" "Kosslyn & Rosenberg, _Psychology in Context_, 3/e" %}} (Pearson, 2007)
 {{< tdclose >}}
 {{< tdopen >}}
 Practice test questions, flashcards, and media for a related textbook